 I loved art and drawing at school and this was a definite route I wanted to pursue again.
 I knew I also needed to socialise as my loneliness was becoming exhausting.
-I joined a local painting class at a college for adults near to my home and it’s wonderful.
-I am learning so many techniques about using the medium of watercolours and art materials and I’ve also made some lovely friends.
-After a while, I began a language course also, which is great fun.
-I’ve made some lovely friends there also, and I really look forward to my lesson once a week..
+I joined a local painting class at a college for adults near to my home and it was wonderful.
+I learned so many techniques about using the medium of watercolours and choosing art materials; and I also made some lovely friends.
+After a while, I began a language course also, which was great fun.
+I made some lovely friends there also, and I really looked forward to my lesson once a week.

 If you are on some sort of help financially, many of the colleges provide concessions on the costs to make it easier to apply for the courses if you decide to go for it!